galaunay/calamares-configs/README.md

 # calamares-configs
-The swagarch modules and config files for the calamares installer framework
+The archi3 modules and config files for the calamares installer framework